rallykevin/rallykevin.github.io/_pages/about.md

 My blog is under severe but lazy reconstruction!!

 I am a Ph.D candidate studying in Security Optimization Lab in Seoul National University, advised by professor  <a href="http://sor.snu.ac.kr/document/professors">Yunheung Paek</a>.
-My technical background were mostly based on hardware developing, but during the recent years, I have worked on a variety of topics, including not only HW security but also privacy preserving techniques, such as fully homomorphic encryption, Trusted Execution Environments, and Multi-Party Computation.
+My technical background is based on hardware design, but I am currently actively performing research topics related to privacy preserving techniques, such as fully homomorphic encryption, Trusted Execution Environments, and Multi-Party Computation.

 <!--